alinxalinx/AXU2CG-E_AXU3EG_AXU4EV-E_AXU5EV-E/README.md

 2. Double click bat file in Windows environment

-For more information, please post on the [ALINX Website] (https://www.alinx.com/en).
+For more information, please post on the [ALINX Website](https://www.alinx.com/en).